AppleBoiy/cs203-c19-analysis/.github/README.md

 ## Contributors

-A list of contributors to this project can be found in the [CONTRIBUTORS](CONTRIBUTORS.md) file.
+A list of contributors to this project can be found in the [CONTRIBUTORS.md](CONTRIBUTORS.md)

 - **Kungwansup Saelee**
   - Data Analysis and Data Visualization